 Chief United States District Judge

-In fiscal year 2012, there were 8,792 cases filed in the Middle District of Florida (7,512 civil cases and 1,280 criminal cases).
-Although the district has 15 authorized district judgeships, two of those judgeships are vacant, one since December 2011.
-The district also has 13 senior judges and 16 magistrate judges, however one magistrate judge position is vacant.
+From January 1 through December 31, 2015, there were 10,199 cases filed in the Middle District of Florida.
+Although the district has 15 authorized district judgeships, two of those judgeships are vacant.
+The district also has 13 senior judges, 17 magistrate judges, and three recalled magistrate judges.